benelsen/covid19lu/README.md

 "Best effort" data of COVID-19 in Luxembourg.

+The dataset is compiled from official and media reports.
+The government now publishes daily (update)[https://coronavirus.gouvernement.lu/en.html].

 ## [luxembourg.csv](luxembourg.csv)

-Data is sparse, missing data points are not imputed or back-filled.
+This file contains sparse data.
+Multiple entries per days can be present if information is made public at different times or via different sources.
+Only data points published by that source are included — missing data  are not imputed or back-filled from other entries.

 - `date`